 1000 Faces Coffee was established in Athens, Georgia in the spring of 2006.
-Benjamin Myers founded the company and currently manages sourcing work, while ownership is shared amongst Jay Payne and the Kozak family.
+A group of ecologists and social entrepreneurs founded the company with transparency in the supply chain as the guiding principle.
+Ownership and management is now shared amongst Jay Payne and the Kozak family.

-The company has had a wonderful family tree of great people contribute to its development – Dave Delchamps, Laura Humphrey, Emily Brock, Christine White, Dut Goodman, Erin McCarthy, Jed Baxter, Alex Reubert, Jason Mann, Jess Dunlap, Don Young, Hunter Garrison, Daniel Anderson, Amanda Stephens, Zachariah Acquaviva, Anna Karlsson, Raleigh Saperstein, Tom Eisenbraun, Lindsey Walsworth, Sabeth Jackson, Rachel Eubanks, Nicky Jones, Christy Deor, Sammi Eubanks, Kaela Horne, Neal Warner, Ben Bowdoin, Ben Mueller, Juli Bierwirth, Chris Silvestro, Tara Watkins, Hank Carlton, Jess Wolf, Carolyn Bresnahan, JJ Posway, and countless others, have contributed their unique energies to the business.
+The company has had a wonderful family tree of great people contribute to its development – Dave Delchamps, Laura Humphrey, Emily Brock, Ben Myers, Christine White, Dut Goodman, Erin McCarthy, Jed Baxter, Alex Reubert, Jason Mann, Jess Dunlap, Don Young, Hunter Garrison, Daniel Anderson, Amanda Stephens, Zachariah Acquaviva, Anna Karlsson, Raleigh Saperstein, Tom Eisenbraun, Lindsey Walsworth, Sabeth Jackson, Rachel Eubanks, Nicky Jones, Christy Deor, Sammi Eubanks, Kaela Horne, Neal Warner, Ben Bowdoin, Ben Mueller, Juli Bierwirth, Chris Silvestro, Tara Watkins, Hank Carlton, Jess Wolf, Mike Young, Taylor Cotton, Sam Johnson, Molly Stokes, Carolyn Bresnahan, JJ Posway, and countless others, have contributed their unique energies to the business.

 How it all got started: After graduating with a degree from UC Berkeley, Benjamin Myers knew he needed to live abroad for two years to expand his cultural horizons.
 To do so, he volunteered for the Peace Corps.
 His assignment took him to a remote village near the Ural Mountains in Russia for two years.
 It was during this time that Ben first made contact with the community of agrarian artisans whom were living primarily off the fruits of their local economy.
 It wasn't easy living, but Ben learned some great lessons about what it takes to commit to a project and how he was skilled in connecting with people from all over the world.